KabbAmine/myVimFiles/README.md

 ![My vim](.img/myVim.png)

-*It works on both GNU/Linux and Windows (But may be better on GNU/Linux) and is compatible with neovim*
+*It works on both GNU/Linux and Windows (But may be better on GNU/Linux) and is compatible with neovim (Need more testing after the commits of 2016-02-07)*

 ## Requirements